massalabs/massa-sc-tester/README.md

 ## Running massa-sc-tester

-As execution_config.yaml use a smart contract from massa-sc-examples, you need to build it first:
+As the default execution_config.yaml uses a smart contract from massa-sc-examples, you need to build it first:

 Setup: